Germany

 Along with other stakeholders such as businesses and universities, US cities and states have joined coalitions supporting the Paris Agreement, demonstrating their leadership and commitment to accelerating climate action.

-The dialogue between societies remains an important pillar in transatlantic relations, whether on the issues of climate and science-based politics, on strengthening democratic structures - a central concern on both sides of the Atlantic - or in the area of education.
+Urban Diplomacy Exchange breathes new life into transatlantic relations and deepens municipal partnerships between the US and Germany.
+This is intended to promote understanding between Americans and Germans, which has suffered overall in recent years.
+An important tool for this is communication.
+The dialogue between societies remains an important pillar in these relationships, whether on the issues of climate and science-based politics, on strengthening democratic structures - a central concern on both sides of the Atlantic - or in the area of education

 The cities involved should achieve the following goals with the specialist exchange trips as part of the Urban Diplomacy project: